esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Threefold ANS.md

 # Add the midpoint to the 'KrogmanIscan_hard_tissue' node using AddControlPoint and set its label to "mp"
 midpointIndex = hardTissueNode.AddControlPoint(midpoint)
 hardTissueNode.SetNthControlPointLabel(midpointIndex, "mp")

+# Show a popup message to remind the user
+msg = QMessageBox()
+msg.setIcon(QMessageBox.Information)
+msg.setWindowTitle("Reminder: Adjust Midpoint")
+msg.setText(
+    "Please move the new 'mp' point so it sits on the surface of the maxilla.\n\n" "You can use the Markups control point editing tool to adjust its position as needed."
+)
+msg.addButton("Noted!", QMessageBox.AcceptRole)
+msg.exec_()
 ```

 </details>